material-theme/vsc-material-theme/README.md

 This theme brings the [Material Design](http://www.google.com/design/) visual language to your Sublime Text 3.
 If you have problems, first search for a similiar issue and then report with [new one](https://github.com/equinusocio/material-theme/issues).

 Please read the [Known Issues](https://github.com/equinusocio/material-theme#known-issues) section before reporting a new one.
+Any issue that not use the issue template and any issue related to the [known issue section](https://github.com/equinusocio/material-theme#known-issues) will be automatically closed.

 # Easy installation